joysn/leetcode/README.md

 redundant_conn.py - Return an edge that can be removed so that the resulting graph is a tree of N nodes

+min_sum_array.py - Given an array of n positive integers and a positive integer s, find the minimal length of a contiguous subarray of which the sum ≥ s